Jaysmito101/cgl/README.md

 <br>

 # CGL
 CGL (C Graphics Library) is a multipurpose library mainly for recreational coding /  demo scenes / prototyping / small games / experimentation.
 This has a **lot of utilities for graphics**.
-And best of all all of it is inside a single header file `cgl.h`.
+And best of all it is inside a single header file `cgl.h`.
 Also CGL is made purely in C but is also compatible with C++.

 **NOTE** : Do not think that header only means its going to increase compile time as the implementation needs be enabled only for 1 file using `#define CGL_IMPLEMENTATION`.
 See [Examples](./examples)